AnanyaChatterjee7/buildwithgemini-reelreads-ai/README.md

 **ReelReads AI Agent** is an autonomous, agent-first book concierge and literary analysis application powered by Google Agent Development Kit (**ADK**) and **Gemini**.

+### Check video recording of the working demo
+reelreads_demo.webm file in the root location , download the file and play.

 It combines real-time book discovery, grounded RAG Q&A, custom AI cover art generation, and personalized reading progress tracking into a sleek dark-mode web application.

 ![ReelReads AI Agent Demo](demo.gif)